Connect with and learn about our faculty

 Academic Statement (Return to top)

-Terril is the Founder and Faculty Coordinator of the Sustainable Community Development Program.
-He is a long-time faculty member of the Adult Degree and Graduate Program and is co-publisher of a small, natural history press, Native West Press.
+Terril is a long-time faculty member of the Adult Degree and Graduate Program and is co-publisher of a small, natural history press, Native West Press.
 He strongly believes in student's deep capacities to master self-actualization toward service to the human and natural world.
 He invites his students to be co-creators of new and needed ways of learning for a more compassionate and sustaining world, including the reunification of ecological and social aspects of human consciousness and helping communities to grow toward bioregional self-sufficiency and resilience.

 Background & Experience